-The Audit Division regularly reports to the Audit Committee on audit policy, audit plans, and audit results, and when necessary, make additional reports on audit results at the request of the Audit Committee.
-Also, the Audit Committee and the Audit Division implement audits independently or in collaboration.
+The Audit Unit regularly reports to the Audit Committee on audit policies, plans, and results.
+Additionally, when requested by the Audit Committee, it provides supplementary reports on audit results as needed.
+The Audit Committee and the Audit Unit collaborate to formulate and implement their respective audit plans.